.GUEST POST: DUNK

 Throughout the cruise, the staff went out of their way to make our little man feel welcome and he brought us no end of attention.

-We have been quite loyal to our MDR waiters in the past and like to eat in there every evening, using Windjammer for lunch and breakfast.
-From the first night, the wait staff paid E so much attention and, subsequently had a bowl of fruit waiting for him the moment we sat down so he was able to tuck in straight away whilst we chose our meals.
-On the first night in the MDR we got some wary looks from the surrounding tables as we placed our potentially noisy bundle of fun into his highchair, however, he excelled himself and was soon getting smiles and comments from all those around us rather than causing upset!
+We have been quite loyal to our MDR waiters in the past and like to eat in there every evening.
+Using Windjammer for lunch and breakfast.
+From the first night, the wait staff paid E so much attention and, subsequently had a bowl of fruit waiting for him the moment we sat down.
+He was able to tuck in straight away whilst we chose our meals.
+On the first night in the MDR we got some wary looks from the surrounding tables as we placed our potentially noisy bundle of fun into his highchair.
+However, he excelled himself and was soon getting smiles and comments from all those around us rather than causing upset!

-From the Photographers who went out of their way to get some amazing family and solo pics of our little man, to the Bar staff who would come out with fruit originally destined for cocktails as we wandered past to keep him happy, the crew were amazing.
+From the Photographers who went out of their way to get some amazing pics of our little man.
+To the Bar staff who would come out with fruit originally destined for cocktails as we wandered past to keep him happy.
+The crew were amazing.

-We were told by several staff members that they enjoy having toddlers on board because it reminds them of their own families that they can be spending months away from and a few, our waiters especially wanted pictures with E to send home because they had been talking about him to their relatives!
+We were told by several staff members that they enjoy having toddlers on board.
+It reminds them of their own families that they can be spending months away from.
+A few of our waiters especially wanted pictures with E to send home because they had been talking about him to their relatives!

 From the Captain to the Cleaners, Security to Show Staff the interaction from having a tiny cruiser in tow made the 14 nights even more enjoyable.